We all want to know what our competitors are up to on Google Ads, right?

 What have we learned about this competitor?

 Using a combination of SEMRush, Google’s Auction Insights, and a few other tools, we can learn a lot about our competitors creative and keywords strategy.
-In addition, we can use the information to help build and maintain winning AdWords campaigns.
+In addition, we can use the information to help build and maintain winning Google Ads campaigns.

-Need help with your Google AdWords campaign, check out our search marketing services page.
+Need help with your Google Ads campaign, check out our search marketing services page.